Jack Vance, Science Fiction Grand Master, Passes Away At 96

 If The Last Castle or The Dragon Masters had the name Italo Calvino on it, or just a foreign name, it would be received as a profound meditation, but because he’s Jack Vance and published in Amazing Whatever, there’s this insurmountable barrier.

-Having amassed an amazing career and lived to a ripe old age, Vance died peacefully in his sleep Sunday at his home in Oakland, California.
-If there’s a good way to go, that’s got to be it.
-Safe journeys, Jack.
+Having amassed an amazing career and lived to a ripe old age, Jack Vance died peacefully in his sleep on May 26, 2013, at his home in Oakland, California.

 You can listen to a lengthy 1976 Vance interview below, which is from an episode of the legendary sci-fi radio show Hour 25.
 It’s in 12 parts, so we’re just posting the first below.
 You can find the rest right here.